Focus Drift

 • Daily Reflections: Your end-of-day reflection responses including energy levels and daily feelings

 • Audio Recordings: Voice memos you attach to tasks, stored as audio files on your device.
-Automatic transcription is performed entirely on-device using Apple's Speech framework — no audio is sent to any server
+Automatic transcription is performed entirely on-device using Apple's Speech framework

 • User Settings: Your preferences for work hours, workdays, notification settings, and app theme